lruhlen/panopticon/README.md

 1. Typically, will enter stuff like this from w/in the project root (in this case, `/panopticon`)
 	+ `python manage.py <some command>`
 1. To run the development (NOT PRODUCTION) server, enter `python manage.py runserver`
+1. Anytime you edit/update `client/index.js`, you need to re-run `npm run build-once`